adamlac23/stock-market-prediction/README.md

-# Stock Market Direction Prediction with XGBoost
+# Stock Market Direction Prediction with ML models

 This project uses macroeconomic indicators and market data to predict the direction of stock market movements, implementing various machine learning models.